Safe Streets and Roads for All (SS4A) Grant Program

 Funding Opportunities

-The fiscal year (FY) 2024 Notice of Funding Opportunity (NOFO) for the Safe Streets and Roads for All program closed on August 29, 2024.
+The fiscal year (FY) 2025 Notice of Funding Opportunity (NOFO) for the Safe Streets and Roads for All (SS4A) program is open.

 - Frequently Asked Questions